Foundry Uses HPI's 3D Sand Printer To Make Deadline

 Perfect for Prototypes

-Sand printed molds and cores are printed from a CAD file and are a one-time use.
+Sand printed molds and cores are printed from a CAD file and are for one-time use.
 This process makes printed sand molds and cores ideal for prototyping parts.
 CAD files can be altered in a very timely manner, allowing for quick changes to the design if needed.
 Customers are able to avoid paying for tooling that is produced and priced to be used hundreds or thousands of times.

 Multi-Piece Core Assembly With A Single Printed Core